tamag0

 With Ollama or a self-hosted OpenAI-compatible endpoint, inference never leaves your infrastructure — for companies that need complete control.
 Local endpoints can be keyless; cloud endpoints keep their keys in the OS keychain.

-Per-agent choice and automatic failover
+Per-agent choice and automatic fallback

 • Each companion can have its own runtime and model — a coding companion on Claude, a triage companion on a local model.